firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-12:8">The wicked walk on every side, when the vilest men are exalted.</p>

-<p id="psa-13:1"><To the chief Musician, A Psalm of David.> How long wilt thou forget me, O LORD? for ever? how long wilt thou hide thy face from me?</p>
+<p id="psa-13:1">How long wilt thou forget me, O LORD? for ever? how long wilt thou hide thy face from me?</p>

 <p id="psa-13:2">How long shall I take counsel in my soul, having sorrow in my heart daily? how long shall mine enemy be exalted over me?</p>